 I also use different materials, ABS, PETG, Hips, based on the part I am working on at the moment.
 For example, the wheel torsion axes were printed with PETG material because it has a certain degree of flexibility.
 If I see that a part is small and can be fragile, I print it with ABS, etc.

-In short, when you wish to achieve a great result, better use a well-adjusted and calibrated 3D printer, high-quality plastic (this is very important) and the best-suited material for each piece.
+In short, when you wish to achieve a great result, better use a well-adjusted and calibrated 3D printer, high-quality plastic (this is very important) and the best-suited material for each 3D printed tank piece.

-15. Which of the three tanks, Tiger, T-62 or Merkava, is your favourite model and why?
+15. Which of the three 3D printed tanks, Tiger, T-62 or Merkava, is your favourite model and why?

 It is a complicated question.
-They are all my children, hehehe.
+They are all my children, hehe.

-If I have to choose one, it would be the T-62 tank model.
+If I have to choose one, it would be the 3D printed T-62 tank.
 I learned a lot while making it, and I enjoyed it very much.
 I consider it my first 3D printed model.

 16. T-62 was the first tank 3D printed by you.
 How challenging was it compared to the Merkava Tank and customized Tiger model that followed?

-With the T-62 tank model, all the postprocessing work was new to me.
-I had to learn about oxides, mud, dust, etc. I tested each new painting technique on various scrap pieces until I mastered it to apply to the primary model.
+With the T-62 tank 3D model for printing, all the postprocessing work was new to me.
+I had to learn about oxides, mud, dust, etc. I tested each new painting technique on various scrap pieces until I mastered it to apply to the primary 3D printed tank model.
 I kept learning something new every other day, and I discovered many impressive things.

-When I was making the Merkava tank, everything was a “more of the same” thing.
+When I was making the Merkava tank 3D print, everything was a “more of the same” thing.
 It was not a challenge beyond the complexity of 3D printing.

-The Tiger tank model was a personal design and creativity challenge.
-I searched for detailed information for each part of that project.
+The Tiger tank 3D model was a personal design and creativity challenge.
+I searched for detailed information for each part of that 3D printing project.
 I designed, printed and painted it paying much attention to all the details.

 I made this tool to paste the projectiles in the same position.

-17. Which is the next tank project you are planning to make?
-Could it happen in 2020?
+17. Which is the next tank 3D model you are planning to 3D print?
+Could it happen soon?

 Maybe I will start a project and turn it into a radio control tank model.
-It is something that I have been thinking for a while, although I do not know if I can finish it by the end of 2020.
+It is something that I have been thinking about for a while, although I do not know if I can finish it any time soon.

-18. Anything else you would like to add regarding 3D printing a stunning tank model?
+18. Anything else you would like to add regarding 3D printing a stunning tank 3D model?

 I would like to encourage people to 3D print one of these tanks.
 It is something enjoyable to do, and you learn a lot while taking this challenge.